Localizations

 Here is the result:

-Admin Portal Pages
+Admin Portal Subsections

 For instance, on the Users page, you can customize the names of the labels in the users table.
 Here is a simple example.